alexieyizhe/uni-notes/2B/CS 241/Notes/2019-01-08-binary_hex_nums.md

 ### Characters: ASCII

-Real ASCII is 7 bits, but we force it into 8 bits since its nicer, but this causes compatability issues.
+Real ASCII is 7 bits.
+We force it into 8 bits since its nicer, but this causes compatability issues.

-Unicode also used for global characters.
+Unicode is also used for global characters.